EnduranceCode/windows-setup-guide/1-fundamental-software.md

     wsl --set-default-version 2

+To [update](https://learn.microsoft.com/windows/wsl/troubleshooting#updating-wsl) the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation, execute the below command on a standard PowerShell console.
+The execution of the this command will [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works).
+If you choose not to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience), the [**WSL**](https://learn.microsoft.com/windows/wsl/) update will fail.

+    wsl --update

+#### 1.2.2.
+WSL distribution installation & configuration

 [List all available Linux distributions](https://learn.microsoft.com/windows/wsl/basic-commands#list-available-linux-distributions) executing the bellow command on a standard PowerShell console.

     wsl --list --online

+[Ubuntu](https://ubuntu.com/) will be one of the distributions displayed on the output of the above command.
+To install [Ubuntu](https://ubuntu.com/) on [**WSL**](https://learn.microsoft.com/windows/wsl/), execute the following command on a standard PowerShell console.

+     wsl --install -d Ubuntu

+The distro named "**Ubuntu**" is [Canonical](https://canonical.com/)’s flagship/default **Ubuntu** distro for [**WSL**](https://learn.microsoft.com/windows/wsl/).
+It is intended to track the latest stable [Ubuntu LTS](https://ubuntu.com/about/release-cycle) available for [**WSL**](https://learn.microsoft.com/windows/wsl/).
+When a new LTS comes out, this "**Ubuntu**" distro can be upgraded to it (typically once Canonical considers upgrades ready—commonly after the first point release).

+If a *version-pinned* distro is required, replace "**Ubuntu**" in the above command with the the desired [Ubuntu LTS](https://ubuntu.com/about/release-cycle) version.
+The *version-pinned* will only be updated if you explicitly enable/do a release upgrade.
+By default, *version-pinned* releases do not auto-upgrade to the next LTS.

+With the execution of the command to install a [**WSL**](https://learn.microsoft.com/windows/wsl/) distro, you will be prompted to create a default Unix user account and to set a password for this user.

-From the output of the above command, get the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle) and use it to replace the label **{DISTRO_NAME}** in the upcoming command.
-Then, execute it on a standard PowerShell console to set the [default distribution](https://learn.microsoft.com/windows/wsl/basic-commands#set-default-linux-distribution).
+Replace the label **{DISTRO_NAME}**, in the upcoming command, as appropriate and execute it on a standard PowerShell console to set the [default distribution](https://learn.microsoft.com/windows/wsl/basic-commands#set-default-linux-distribution).

     wsl --set-default {DISTRO_NAME}

-Replace the label **{DISTRO_NAME}**, in the upcoming command, with the name of the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle) and then execute it on a standard PowerShell console to [install](https://learn.microsoft.com/windows/wsl/install#install-wsl-command) the latest available [Ubuntu LTS version](https://ubuntu.com/about/release-cycle).

-    wsl --install -d {DISTRO_NAME}

-The execution of the above command will [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works), and therefore, Windows will prompt you to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience).
-If you choose not to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience), the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation will fail.

-To [update](https://learn.microsoft.com/windows/wsl/troubleshooting#updating-wsl) the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation, execute the following command on a standard PowerShell console.

-    wsl --update

-The execution of the above command will also [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works).
 On a regular PowerShell console, execute the below command to list the installed Linux distributions and check if everything is correct:

     wsl --list --verbose